nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/routing.md

 end
 ```

-## Calling the values from Templates
+## Referencing Some Values From Templates

-When you would like to reference the values in templates, you have to assign them by yourself.
+When you would like to reference some values in templates, you have to assign them by yourself in Handler classes.

 You need to set `request.path_params` to the argument of `__assign` method for it.